Willis Independent School District: Bonds

-The district has done multiple bonds for additional schools and improvements to the district and current schools.
+The district has held multiple bond elections for additional schools and improvements to the district and current schools.

+Bond 1997

+In 1997, there was a bond election held for Willis ISD, which passed.

 Bond 2001

-There was a bond election held for Willis ISD which passed with some controversy regarding early voting.
-The bond including the construction of a new middle school (Brabham Middle School).
+In 2001, there was a bond election held for Willis ISD, which passed with some controversy regarding early voting.
+The bond included the construction of a new middle school (Brabham Middle School).

 Bond 2006

-In 2006, the Willis ISD board of trustees approved a bond consisting of two referendums that each addressed concerns about the district's future growth.
+In 2006, the Willis ISD board of trustees approved a bond consisting of two propositions that each addressed concerns about the district's future growth.
 Community members voted on November 7, 2006 to approve both propositions.
 Proposition 1 consisted of the construction of a new elementary school (Meador Elementary School), the purchase of two elementary school properties, along with additional classrooms and renovations at all elementary campuses.
-It also consisted of the purchase of a middle school property, renovations to Lynn Lucas Middle School, and field lighting at Brabham Middle School, as well as expansions, renovations, and property for a track and field at the Willis High School.
-Proposition 2 was for district wide general improvements such as parking, lighting, and security upgrades, as well as renovations.
+It also consisted of the purchase of a middle school property, renovations to Lynn Lucas Middle School, and field lighting at Brabham Middle School, as well as expansions, renovations, and land for a track and field at the Willis High School.
+Proposition 2 was for district-wide general improvements such as parking, lighting, and security upgrades, as well as renovations.

 Bond 2015

-In 2015, the Willis ISD board of trustees approved a bond that addressed concerns about the district's future growth at no tax increase.
-Willis ISD community members voted on November 3, 2015 to approve the bond which included a new elementary school (Eddie Ruth Lagway Elementary School), an expansion to Brabham Middle School, new field turf for Yates Stadium at Lynn Lucas Middle School, driveway improvements at four campuses, and land purchases.
+In 2015, the Willis ISD board of trustees approved a bond that addressed concerns about the district's future growth without a tax increase.
+Willis ISD community members voted on November 3, 2015 to approve the bond, which included a new elementary school (Eddie Ruth Lagway Elementary School), an expansion to Brabham Middle School, new field turf for Yates Stadium at Lynn Lucas Middle School, driveway improvements at four campuses, and land purchases.
 There were also renovations and additions to Willis High School, which included a new agricultural science center, a new performing arts center, and a new career & technology education center.
-The new auditorium would replace the districts only auditorium at Lynn Lucas Middle School.
+The new auditorium would replace the district's only auditorium at Lynn Lucas Middle School.
 There were also other additions to the high school, including expanding the choir and band areas.

 Bond 2020

 In 2020, the Willis ISD board of trustees approved a bond consisting of three propositions that each addressed concerns about the district's future growth.
 The vote was originally slated for May, but because of the COVID-19 pandemic, it was delayed to November.
-The original bond, however, was canceled, and was replaced with a new bond which only included Proposition A of the original bond but with no tax increase.
-Willis ISD community members voted in the 2020 general election to approve Proposition A which included an expansion to Lynn Lucas Middle School, a new Pre-kindergarten center to replace the original Roark Early Education Center (built 1965) while maintaining the same name, additions to the gymnasiams of the elementary schools (excluding C. C. Hardy Elementary School), and other renovations to all of the campuses.
+The original bond, however, was canceled, and was replaced with a new bond, which only included Proposition A of the original bond but with no tax increase.
+Willis ISD community members voted in the 2020 general election to approve Proposition A, which included an expansion to Lynn Lucas Middle School, a new Pre-kindergarten center to replace the original Roark Early Education Center (built 1965) while maintaining the same name, additions to the gymnasiums of the elementary schools (excluding C. C. Hardy Elementary School), and other renovations to all of the campuses.
 The original Roark building was repurposed for district storage.